smhatre59/cloudstorage/README.md

 # cloudstorage
-Repository for handling document storage to cloud using openstack swift,nodejs,mysql and reactjs
+Repository for handling document storage to cloud with user authentication using openstack swift,nodejs,mysql and reactjs